letoram/cat9/README.md

 Then there is the much more humble 'console' that mimics the BSD/Linux console with just fullscreen and invisible tabs.
-Since it comes included with Arcan itself, we will go for that one:
+Since it comes included with Arcan itself, we will go for that one.
+The way to actually start lash from within these vary, for console it is easy:

     arcan console lash